codejedi-ai/tavus-vibecode-quickstart/README.md

 <br></br>
 ## 🔗 URL-Based Conversation Access

-The application supports two modes of operation:
+The application supports two modes of operation with clean URL routing:

 ### 1. Normal Demo Flow
 Access the application normally to start a new conversation: